webcrumbs-community/webcrumbs/README.md

 <br/><br/>

 This project operates under the MIT License and is a community-driven endeavor.
-While it is inspired on the history of Wordpress, this project does not use Wordpress code.

 **Credits**
 Spearheaded and maintained by [WebCrumbs Community](https://github.com/webcrumbs-community).